eviallet/FishCalc/README.md

 - use ```ans``` which is the last calculation result
 - represent numbers as ```1e-3``` or ```10^3```
 - convert an angle to degrees or radians : ```cos(pi) -> deg```

-# Known bugs
-- to highlight the text in real time, the terminal text is replaced on each key press; hence, the cursor can't be used properly → to fix an error at the start of an expression, you have to backspace your way to it

 # TODO
 - more conversion options (physical units...)